MiRoDS/MiRoDS.github.io/index.md

 To answer this question, a linear regression model has been trained based on the presence or absence of 42 different amenities in the dataset to predict the review scores rating.
 The result is a bit disappointing.
 The R^2 fit value is just at 0.0277.

 ## Final questions 5: Is there a way to predict the review scores rating based on amenities and price?
 Since question 1 and 2 showed slight correlation of price with review scores rating, the price has been added to build the model.
 However, the R^2 has not been changed much with a value of 0.0285.
-The fully uncover the possibilities, the process has been performed for a lot of subsets of the selected input data containing a different number of features.
+To fully uncover the possibilities, the process has been performed for a lot of subsets of the selected input data containing a different number of features.
 The following plot shows the R^2 values based on the training set and an independent test set.

 ![Number of features vs R2](./images/question5-1.png "Number of features vs R2")